BLACK+DECKER EMax38i lawnmower review

 - September 2019

 The BLACK+DECKER brand is synonymous with DIY tools for decades.
 So our expectations of BLACK+DECKER EMax38i lawnmower are high.

 A 1600 Watt motor powers the EMa38i and provides plenty of power allowing you to tackle wet grass with ease.
 The high-performance cutting system centres around a large 38 cm blade, which can be easily set at any of the 6 cutting height positions.

 A feature unique to the EMax range is the EdgeMax system, which pushes the cut grass away from the blade and into the box.
 This means you can easily cut edges and tight spots with the full width of the blade.

 The mower comes with a 45 litres grass collection box, one of the largest on the market.
 With plenty of space, you’ll spend more time cutting and less time emptying.

-The BLACK+DECKER EMax38i is still one of the best mower on the market and it walks away with a strong 7/10.
+While some motors have burnt out under a year, the BLACK+DECKER EMax38i is still one of the best mower on the market and it walks away with a strong 7/10.